This article discusses how to set up a Vinesign template, how to create a “job” and send a document in Vinesign, and how to use Vinesign in Filevine.

 Errors will occur if your PDF is too large or unoptimized.
 If you encounter problems uploading your PDF, try optimizing the PDF for “minimal size” or saving it to the PDF/A format through Adobe Reader.

 - Create and place fields.
-Choose from the automatic fields, or create your own fields, then move the text box that appears in the document where you’d like the information to be entered.
-Fields can be moved around by clicking and dragging them, and can be made bigger or smaller by using the small arrows that appear on the edges of a text box field.
-For more information on fields, read the “Best Practices” section above.
+Choose from the field options or create your own fields, and click and drag to move the text box where you’d like the information to be entered.
+Field size can be adjusted using the arrows on the edges of a text box field.
+When re-sizing a field, be careful not to shorten it past the end of the text within the field.

 - Send or Save.
 When you’ve added all fields, click the orange “Next” button.
 You will be asked how you would like to proceed, and you can choose to either save, send, or save and send the template.
 Saving the template will allow you to use the template you’ve just created for other recipients.